NeuralQXLab/variational-subspace-methods/README.md

 - `figures`: The data and scripts required to reproduce the figures of the paper.
 For each figure, it contains the basis states that were used for bridge, the script to run bridge, the data of the simulation, and the script to plot this data.
 - `libraries`:
     - `bridge`: The library that implements bridge.
 It also contains tools to create and manipulate the determinant state described in section 2 of the paper.
-    - `networks`: The library containing the networks required to load the basis variational states for the examples and the figures.
+    - The other libraries serve to define the networks used in the paper and ensure that the basis states can be loaded.

 ## Installation